 Angelica archangelica - also known as archangel, European angelica, garden angelica, and wild parsnip - originated in Eurasia and now grows wild in Northern Europe, including the Faroe Islands, Iceland, and Greenland.
-Angelica was considered to have "angelic" healing powers and was traditionally used as a carminative, expectorant, stimulant, stomachic, and tonic, among other uses.
+Angelica was thought to have "angelic" healing powers and was traditionally used as a carminative, expectorant, stimulant, stomachic, and tonic, among others.
 Today, the use of angelica has expanded to ornamental and culinary applications aside from its remedial uses.

 Angelica Medicinal Properties

 - Medicinal action Carminative, Diuretic

 - Ways to use Capsules, Decoctions, Hot infusions/tisanes, Tincture, Powder, Ointment, Essential oil

 - Safety ranking Use with caution

 Angelica has been used as a long-established remedy for a variety of maladies, including nervous headaches, fever, skin rashes, wounds, rheumatism, and toothaches, among others.

 Some traditional uses of the herb have been analyzed by modern science.
 Studies suggest that angelica can be mainly useful for:

 Increasing urine output.
 The diuretic action of angelica can help eliminate harmful substances from body, thus helping treat and prevent gallstones, as well as kidney stones.